-For example, if $q=4$ for $T = (3,8,3,5,-2,9,6,6)$ it is $T_o = (0,1,2,1,0,2,3,1)$ (recall we are assuming $T[1]<T[3]$ and $T[7]<T[8]$).
-We call $T_o$ the {\em order component} for $T$ since it encodes ordering information for $T$'s elements within a size-$q$ window.
-Formally the sequence $T_o$ depends also on $q$, but since we use the same $q$ for all sequences for simplicity we omit it from the notation.
-Representations similar to $T_o$, but without a sliding window, have been used in~\cite{spire/CrochemoreIKKLPRRW13,tcs/KimEFHIPPT14}.

-Obviously, if $P$ and $Q$ have the same length and $P\approx Q$ then $P_o = Q_o$.
-However, we are interested in finding the order preserving occurrences of $P$ within a (much) longer reference sequence $T$, so we will make use of the following more general result.
+We call $T_o$ the {order component} for $T$ since it encodes ordering information for $T$'s elements within a size-$q$ window.
+Formally $T_o$ depends also on $q$ but for simplicity we omit it from the notation.
+Obviously, if $P\approx Q$ then $P_o = Q_o$.
+However, we are interested in finding the order-preserving occurrences of $P$ within a longer reference sequence $T$ and we will make use of the following more general result.